 Gotta have the ‘Ove Glove’ for cooking

 3 should be plenty.
-Love these camping ones!
+Check out these awesome camping ones!

 We don’t cook outside much at all.
 We use to romanticize about being in an RV and cooking outside every night . . .
 The reality is it is a lot of work to bring everything outside to cook!
 And the RV kitchen is so accessible and easy to use.

 We do eat outside at the picnic table from time to time but normally will cook all our food inside and then bring it outside.
 But when we do get around to wanting to grill the Coleman Classic Propane Stove is great!
-Plus our cast iron griddle fits perfect on it.
 Just don’t forget the propane!
 It is the worst when you get all setup and then realize you are out of propane.

 Tension Rods For The Fridge